varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   error code [reason]
     Return the specified error code to the client and abandon the request.

   hit_for_pass
     Pass in fetch.
-This will create a hit_for_pass object.
-Note that the TTL for the hit_for_pass object will be set to what the current value of beresp.ttl.
+Passes the object without caching it.
+This will create a socalled hit_for_pass object which has the side effect that the decision not to cache will be cached.
+This is to allow would-be uncachable requests to be passed to the backend at the same time.
+The same logic is not necessary in vcl_recv because this happens before any potential queueing for an object takes place.
+Note that the TTL for the hit_for_pass object will be set to what the current value of beresp.ttl is.
 Control will be handled to vcl_deliver on the current request, but subsequent requests will go directly to vcl_pass based on the hit_for_pass object.

   restart
     Restart the transaction.
 Increases the restart counter.
 If the number